-Stakeholder Role in Service Requirements Expectations Impact on Service External Customers - Direct Interest Receivers of service Traffic Management for events be undertaken to ensure patron safety and adequate traffic flows and management That traffic management will be undertaken: In time for their event In accordance with relevant standards, so people are safe Effectively, so people can access their event High - if event organisers are unhappy with traffic management they are likely to complain, or if traffic management is inappropriate for an event, impacts on event patrons and surrounding areas/businesses can be high External Customers - Strong Interest Receivers of service Traffic management be undertaken in a way to maximise benefits to them and minimise disruptions to them That traffic management will: Not inconvenience or disadvantage them Encourage or facilitate patronage of their business High - if event organisers are unhappy with traffic management they are likely to complain, or if traffic management is inappropriate, impacts on event patrons and surrounding areas/businesses can be high Primary Internal Customer - City Activation/ Events Team Receiver of the service - liaison with Event Organisers A traffic management plan for events to ensure events can be safely staged Getting timely advice to ensure safety measures can be implemented in time for scheduled or requested events High - carries responsibility for the successful delivery of events.
+Stakeholder Role in Service Requirements Expectations Impact on Service External Customers - Direct Interest Receivers of service Traffic Management for events be undertaken to ensure patron safety and adequate traffic flows and management That traffic management will be undertaken: In time for their event In accordance with relevant standards, so people are safe Effectively, so people can access their event High - if event organisers are unhappy with traffic management they are likely to complain, or if traffic management is inappropriate for an event, impacts on event patrons and surrounding areas/businesses can be high External Customers - Strong Interest Receivers of service Traffic management be undertaken in a way to maximise benefits to them and minimise disruptions to them That traffic management will: Not inconvenience or disadvantage them Encourage or facilitate patronage of their business High - if event organisers are unhappy with traffic management they are likely to complain, or if traffic management is inappropriate, impacts on event patrons and surrounding areas/businesses can be high Primary Internal Customer - City Activation/ Events Team Receiver of the service - liaison with Event Organisers • .
+Getting timely advice to ensure safety measures can be implemented in time for scheduled or requested events High - carries responsibility for the successful delivery of events.
 Includes safe traffic management to protect event attendees & others.